 If you know people who own rental property, ask them about referrals.
 But don’t forget to take every recommendation with a grain of salt – people may have different standards and expectations or settle for less.
 And get opinions from a few different people so you can get the full picture.

-Good thing is everyone with a good internet connection and ten spare minutes can run proper research on a company’s reputation.
-Google is your best friend – make sure you also run checks on real estate websites.
-The BBB (Better Business Bureau) website can show you if the company’s rating is B or better.
-Read customer reviews of property management companies – this will help you get a more intimate insight into their services.
+The good thing is everyone with a good Internet connection and ten spare minutes can run proper research on a company’s reputation.
+Google is your best friend.
+Make sure you also run checks on real estate websites.
+The BBB (Better Business Bureau) website can show you the company’s rating and reviews.
+Read customer reviews of property management companies , this will help you get a more intimate insight into their services.
 Check reviews on Yelp where people share their experiences in business reviews.

 One of the key points in finding a good property manager is to look for someone with a solid reputation.

 • Ask questions: